cjprybol/reproducibility-via-singularity/README.md

 singularity run test.img
 ```

-And it should print something that looks like this (`...` indicate that I'm skipping lines in the output).
+And it should print something that looks like this (but not exactly like this. `...` indicate that I'm skipping lines in the output, and these versions are not up to date).
 The Python packages and the command line tools installed via Anaconda are both listed under `Anaconda`
 ```bash
 Using Anaconda Cloud api site https://api.anaconda.org abyss                   1.9.0_1       Homebrew